 A prayer is just a beginning.
 We pray for certain things and hope for specific outcomes while God answers our prayers in unexpected ways.
 Life stories recorded in the Bible speak about answered prayer, as in Jacob’s case.
 Jacob’s parents Isaac and Rebekkah had been childless for the longest time and so they prayed to the Lord (Genesis 25:21):

 Rebekah’s twins were named Jacob and Esau.
-Sibling rivalry led to Jacob’s departure from home when he was still very young.
-Without the protection of his father’s tribe he felt extremely vulnerable.
-So Jacob fell to his knees and submitted this request to the only One who could help him now (Genesis 28:20-22):
+Sibling rivalry led to Jacob’s early departure from home when he was still very young.
+Without the protection of his father’s clan he felt extremely vulnerable.
+So Jacob submitted his request to the only One who could help him now (Genesis 28:20-22):

 “Then Jacob made a vow, saying, “If God will be with me and will watch over me on this journey I am taking and will give me food to eat and clothes to wear so that I return safely to my father’s household, then the Lord will be my God and this stone that I have set up as a pillar will be God’s house, and of all that you give me I will give you a tenth.”